l3dlp-sandbox/form_builder/README.md

 #### How to include new sections ?

-You are ready to go for a Single Page Application (just add the JavaScript in the `app.js` file).
-For a bigger app keep the focus on small and reusable components components that could be included in the `js` folder.
+You are ready to go for a Single Page Application (just add the JavaScript code in the `app.js` file).
+For a bigger app keep the focus on small and reusable components that could be included in the `js` folder.
 Another option is using `React` or `AngularJS`.

 # License